-If you need to work with spreadsheets, you can use LibreOffice Spreadsheet.
+If you need to work with spreadsheets, you can use LibreOffice Spreadsheet (Calc).
+Calc is the spreadsheet program you've always needed.
+Newcomers find it intuitive and easy to learn.
+Professional data miners and number crunchers will appreciate the comprehensive range of advanced functions.
 To start the spreadsheet application, open the Dash and search for LibreOffice Calc.
 Then select LibreOffice Calc.